 After – 285/70/17 Cooper Discoverer Rugged Trek on Dobinsons Suspension

-Albeit an initial impressions review, so far I have nothing but good things to say about these tires.
-If you acknowledge the repercussions that come with an E-rated tire weighing 58 pounds, then all the rest is positive from me.
-Out of the multitude of tires that were on my list, I am happy that I settled on these and finally committed.
-I hope to see more of these on 4runners in the future; if for no other reason than to break of the sea of Wildpeaks and KO2s.
+Although this is an initial impressions review, I have nothing but good things to say about these tires.
+If you acknowledge the repercussions of an E-rated tire weighing 58 pounds, then all the rest is positive from me.
+Out of the many tires on my list, I am happy that I settled on these and finally committed.
+I hope to see more of these on 4Runners in the future, if for no other reason than to break the sea of Wildpeaks and KO2s.

 Would I recommend them?

 Absolutely.
 I would recommend these tires to anyone looking to run an aggressive AT without wanting to commit to an MT.
-They nicely fit the bill between the two and behave well on road for a daily driver as well.
+They fit the bill nicely between the two and behave well on the road for a daily driver.
 Time will tell on longevity, but if they are anything like the Coopers I have had in the past, this will be a tire I keep coming back to.

 Hello!
 Out of these Coopers and the KO2s, which would you recommend for a fairly heavy off-roader, but also is the commuting vehicle a couple times a week?
 I will get one of these two tires.